-Name Designation as Independent Corporate Auditor Supplementary Explanation of the Relationship Reasons of Appointment total borrowings of ¥115,005 million. an outside corporate auditor and further strengthen UBE's auditing, by auditing the execution of duties by directors from an independent and neutral standpoint, and giving feedback from his specialized expertise and extensive experience
+Name Designation as Independent Corporate Auditor Supplementary Explanation of the Relationship Reasons of Appointment Bank, Ltd. stood at ¥13,501 million, accounting for 11.8% of the Company's total borrowings of ¥114,552 million. interest with general shareholders.
+UBE considers Suda suitable to serve as an outside corporate auditor and further strengthen UBE's auditing, by auditing the execution of duties by directors from an independent and neutral standpoint, and giving feedback from his specialized expertise and extensive experience